CeciliaSwe/portfolio-5th/README.md

 ## UX

-This website was created to showcase my knowledge in Fullstack Development eCommernce and to provide users with a place to browse for and but adventures.
+This website was created to showcase my knowledge in Fullstack Development eCommerce and to provide users with a place to browse for and buy adventures.

 ### User Stories: